Minimizing resource overhead in fusion-based quantum computation using hybrid spin-photon devices: Architecture Efficiency Comparison

 The maximum possible resource efficiency, $\tilde{\eta}_R$, is fixed by the RSG architecture.
 This bound is reached in the limit of perfectly resource-efficient multiplexing \cite{bartolucci2021creation, bartolucci2021switch}.
 In this limit, an optimal multiplexer (MUX) is one that does not waste any photons.
 Every photon that is produced by a source will be consumed by the RSG to construct a resource state or released as part of the resource state\footnote{A non-optimal MUX may instead for example only be able to route one state if two are produced at the same time.}.
 Any excess photonic states produced during one RSG clock cycle may also be delayed to later cycles to help fill any deficit.

 A spatial MUX does not decrease RSG rate ($r=r_0$) and so $\eta_R=N/N_0$ depends only on the number of sources $N_0$.
-If the architecture must consume an average of $N_\text{avg}$ photons to produce one resource state, then a necessary condition to arbitrarily improve the RSG success probability $p_\text{rsg}$ toward $1$ is that the $N_0$ sources produce a minimum of $N_\text{avg}$ photons on average.
+If the architecture must consume an average of $N_\text{avg}$ photons to produce one resource state, then a necessary condition to arbitrarily improve the RSG success probability $p_\mathrm{rsg}$ toward $1$ is that the $N_0$ sources produce a minimum of $N_\text{avg}$ photons on average.
 Thus we have $p_sN_0\geq N_\text{avg}$ which implies $\eta_R\leq p_sN/N_\text{avg}=\tilde{\eta}_R$.
+Note that $p_s=1$ for all but the HSPS.
 This upper bound can be generalized to $r\neq r_0$ by noting that an optimal temporal MUX allows one to reduce $N_0$ at the cost of reducing $r$ by the same proportion.
 Hence:

 Knowing the upper bound, it is convenient to define the discrepancy between $\eta_R$ and $\tilde{\eta}_R$, which is directly attributed to the ability for a MUX to use the available photons.
-This leads to a natural definition of MUX efficiency $\eta_\text{mux} = N_\text{avg} r/N_0 r_0$, so that
+This leads to a natural definition of MUX efficiency $\eta_\text{mux} = N_\text{avg}/(p_sN_0)\cdot (r/r_0)$ so that

-This final expression is convenient as it clearly separates three independent contributions to the resource efficiency: the success probability $p_s$ that depends only on the source, the MUX efficiency $\eta_\text{mux}$ that depends only on the multiplexing network, and the efficiency of photon consumption $N/N_\text{avg}$ that depends only on the scheme.
+This final expression is convenient as it clearly separates the three contributions to the resource efficiency: the success probability $p_s$ that depends only on the source, the MUX efficiency $\eta_\text{mux}$ that depends on the multiplexing network, and the efficiency of photon consumption $N/N_\text{avg}$ that depends only on the scheme.
+Note that $\eta_\mathrm{mux}$ is dependent on $p_s$ and $N_\mathrm{avg}$, since the optimal multiplexing scheme, and thus $\eta_\mathrm{mux}$, may change depending on the photon generation probability and overall scheme.